RandyModglin/obsidianDigitalGarden/src/site/notes/Misc/Glossaries/Conditions Glossary.md

 The creature is too hot to exert itself.
 The creature loses 10ft of movement and takes 2 Untyped Damage every turn.
 The creature recovers from Overheat if it does not use its’ Movement Action for 2 turns.

 #### Panicked:
 The creature must actively move away from the thing that caused them to be Panicked.
-If they can't move away, they become Helpless.
+If they can't move away, they become [[Misc/Glossaries/Conditions Glossary#Helpless\|Helpless]].

 #### Paralysis:
 The creature cant move or preform actions until they succeed a Fortitude save of 20